For many years I've pondered the idea of painting my pencil sharpeners

 A painting previously done as 8 inches square is now done as 20,

-which creates a surface area over 6 times as large.
-The smaller
+which creates a surface area over 6 times as large, and the figure

 paintings would draw the viewer in for an intimate viewing experience

 with their fine detail and gem-like inner glow.
 These new

 paintings aggressively confront the viewer with their larger scale and